U.S. urges Niger to detain Libyan officials in convoy

 A French military source told Reuters it was possible that Gaddafi and his son and would-be heir, Saif al-Islam, could join the convoy later and head for neighboring Burkina Faso.

-Nuland said U.S. diplomats had in recent days met formally with governments in all of Libya's neighbors to underscore the necessity that Gaddafi be brought to justice.
+Nuland said U.S. diplomats had in recent days met formally with governments in all of Libya's neighbours to underscore the necessity that Gaddafi be brought to justice.

 "We have been talking in recent days with all of the neighboring states in Libya about their U.N.
 Security Council obligations and those conversations will continue," she said.